6 Important M&A Trends (2024-2026)

 In 2020, there were 41 of these companies that were acquired for $1 billion or more – totaling $104 billion in deal value (roughly 70% of total VC-backed deals).

 Tech giants Apple, Microsoft, and Cisco were responsible for a large chunk of these acquisitions.

 According to Apple CEO Tim Cook, the company has acquired more than 100 companies since 2015.

 List of Apple’s largest acquisitions.

-Searches for "MSFT" – Microsoft’s stock ticker – in the last five years is up 171%.
+Searches for "MSFT" – Microsoft’s stock ticker – in the last five years are up.